danbev/learning-edge-computing/README.md

    |IoT Device|<-+                                        |                   |
    +----------+                                           +-------------------+
 ```

 An edge server is a compute resource located where, or close to where,
 data is being generated.
 So it receives data from IoT devices like sensors and
 can store, process, and/or send the data to the cloud (or all three I guess).
 But data does not need to be sent to the cloud and might be processed by the
 edge compute resources itself.

+Now, the environment where these compute resources are located will look very
+different.
+For example, ~ets say that I'm at home watching IP based TV
+or using an application on a WIFI connected device.
+To move an application
+closer to my location would be placing/deploying it perhaps in my ISP network
+or somewhere in Sweden (I think Netflix does this for example).
+I imagine that
+doing this would be like deploying in a kubernetes like environment, at
+least it would be a non-resource contrained environment where a full operating
+system and memory resources are available.
+The runtime used in this case could
+be any runtime like Java, JavaScript, DotNet etc.

+Now, lets say I switch to my mobile phone and start using the application on it.
+This would now be using my telco operator and going over their network.
+Placing
+the same application closer would in this case be placing it in the telco
+operators environment (like in a base station).
+This environment is similar to
+a cloud operator environment now where they have moved from hardware specific
+network devices to virtualized software that can be run on commondity hardware
+and managed in much the same way as cloud environment using platforms like
+kubernetes.
+So in this case we have access to similar non-resources constrained
+environment where I expect the runetime to be the same as the previous example,
+that is any runtime like Java, JavScript, DotNet, etc.

+But there are also other types of Edges which could be on factory floors, or
+located in hospitals, or spread out accross a city, or in cars, where smaller
+devices containing edge compute resources need to be placed closer to where data
+is generated and can be acted upon in the shortest time possible.
+These can also
+act as aggragators and limit the amount of data being sent to backend cloud
+applications.

 I initialy thought of the edge compute resources as a normal server in a rack
 for example, but these can be small dedicated devices (small single board